dezashibi-c/dcommon/src/dcommon/docs.md

  * function and fail if it is error or hold the success data in the main result
  * variable (__dc_res) in that situation this is the macro we want to use *
- * @brief First initialize the main result variable with DCResult then try
+ * @brief First initialize the main result variable with DCRes then try
  * calling the CALL and fail if it has error
  */
 DC_TRY_DEF(CALL)